Have you read the Harry Potter series?

 The Hogwart’s Library Collection

-This is the textbook that the movie of the same name is based on.
-The movie script is further down the list.
+Fantastic Beasts and Where to Find Them is the textbook that the movie of the same name is based on.
+The movie script is further down this list of Harry Potter books.

 This book is the textbook Harry and his classmates used in class at Hogwarts.
 And while if we wanted to be chronological with the textbooks, it would break up the 7 books in the series.
 Since I’m not really a fan of that, I’ve chosen to put these Harry Potter books in order by when they came out.

 Newt Scamander’s masterpiece has entertained wizarding families through the generations.
 Fantastic Beasts and Where to Find Them is an indispensable introduction to the magical beasts of the wizarding world.

 Scamander’s years of travel and research have created a tome of unparalleled importance.

 Some of the beasts will be familiar to readers of the Harry Potter books – the Hippogriff, the Basilisk, the Hungarian Horntail… Others will surprise even the most ardent amateur Magizoologist.
 Dip in to discover the curious habits of magical beasts across five continents…